elcicd/el-CICD-docs/README.md

 ####  *.config

 The configuration files that accompany these scripts define the configuration of the whole system, and drive the execution of the scripts.
-These configuration files will need to be filled out and defined in order to set up an instance.
+These configuration files will need to be filled out and defined in order to install el-CICD.
 The config files describe where the secrets for the system are located, the Git URLs for the system's el-CICD and Project Information repositories, the environments that are supported for the SDLC, and how each Jenkins is to be configured.

 ### Project Definition Repository

 The Project Definition Repository contains the configuration fear each project.
-Each project is defined in a single YAML or JSON file, and defines such things as which microservices are part of the project, how their built, and the environments the project's SDLC will use.
+Each project is defined in a single YAML or JSON file, and defines such things as which microservices are part of the project, how their built, and the test environments the project's SDLC will use.

 ### Onboarding Automation Server

 The Onboarding Automation Server, or el-CICD Master, is responsible for onboarding a project onto the OKD cluster.
-Once the server is created by its bootstrap script, the onboarding pipeline can launched either via a REST call into Jenkins or manually through the Jenkins UI.
-The pipeline takes the name of the project to be onboarded, downloads the project's definition form Project Definition Repository, and then creates either the non-prod or prod Jenkins for the group the project belongs to if it doesn't already exist, and the build pipelines for each microservice in the project.
+Once the server is created by its bootstrap script, the onboarding pipeline can be launched either via a REST call into Jenkins or manually through the Jenkins UI.
+The pipeline takes the name of the project to be onboarded, downloads the project's definition for from Project Definition Repository, and then creates either the Non-prod or Prod Jenkins for the group the project belongs to if it doesn't already exist, and the build pipelines for each microservice in the project.

 ### Non-prod Automation Server

-The Non-prod Automation Server, or Non-prod Jenkins, is created up by the non-prod Onboarding Automation Server.
-There will be one per group per cluster, where each group will be responsible for one or more projects.
+The Non-prod Automation Server, or Non-prod Jenkins, is created up by the Non-prod Onboarding Automation Server.
+There will be one per group for each cluster where the group develops applications, and each group will be responsible for one or more projects.
 Which project belongs to which group is defined in each project's definition file stored in the Project Definition Repository.
 The Non-prod Automation Server will host every pipeline for each project in the group except the Deploy-to-Prod pipelines.

 ### Prod Automation Server

-The Prod Automation Server, or Prod Jenkins, is created up by the non-prod Onboarding Automation Server, of which there will be one per group.
+The Prod Automation Server, or Prod Jenkins, is created by the Prod Onboarding Automation Server, of which there will be one per group.
 This server will host a single pipeline, [Deploy-to-Prod](#deploy-to-prod).

 ## Repository and Runtime Integration Strategy

-There are two repositories, Source Code and Image, as well as the Container Orchestration Platform that hosts a project's runtime environments, and each has artifacts that depend on the other.
-The Source Code Repository is the source of truth holding both the source code that created the image and the deployment configuration defining how it will be deployed and run in the Container Orchestration Platform for each environment.
-The Image Repository contains the images that were built from the source code, and it is where the Container Orchestration Platform pulls images from to run images as containers in pods.
+A microservice is comprised of two repositories, Source Code and Image, and each has artifacts that depend on the other.
+The Source Code Repository is the source of truth holding both the source code that created the image from the Build and the deployment configuration defining how it will be deployed and run in the Container Orchestration Platform for each environment.
+The Image Repository contains the images that were built from the source code, and it is where the Container Orchestration Platform pulls images from to run in containers in [pods](https://docs.okd.io/latest/nodes/pods/nodes-pods-using.html#nodes-pods-using-about_nodes-pods-using-ssy).
 The following explains how all this is ultimately tied together by the system seamlessly so changes can be made easily, deliberately, transparently, and automatically without requiring developers to do anything they normally wouldn’t do; i.e. writing code to implement business requirements and committing the changes back to the Source Code Repository.

 ### Development Branch

 A design decision was made early on that all SCM repositories comprising a single project would have a Development Branch of the same name; e.g. _development_ or _hotfix_.
-Regardless of team or the component worked on, all developers are expected to eventually merge their latest changes to this branch, and the CICD system to be automatically triggered o run the [Build-to-Dev](#build-to-dev) pipeline whenever code is delivered.
-All [deployment branches](#deployment-branches) will ultimately stem from the Development Branch, of which each commit hash will represent an image that was built along with the initial deployment configuration for that image for each environment of the project.
+Regardless of team or the component worked on, all developers are expected to eventually merge their latest changes to this branch, and the CICD system to be automatically triggered to run the [Build-to-Dev](#build-to-dev) pipeline whenever code is delivered.
+All [Deployment Branches](#deployment-branches) will ultimately stem from the Development Branch, of which each commit hash will represent an image that was built along with the initial deployment configuration for that image for each environment of the project.

 ![Figure 3: Development Branch](images/dev-branch.png)